iBEAT-V2/iBEAT-V2.0-Docker/README.md

 # System requirement
 Since this is a *Linux* based container, please install the container on a Linux system.
 The supported systems include but not limited to `Ubuntu`, `Debian`, `CentOS` and `Red Hat`.

-The pipeline is developed based on the Deep convolutional neural network.
-The GPU is required to support the processing.
+The pipeline is developed based on the deep convolutional neural network techniques.
+A GPU is required to support the processing.
 During the running, around 3 GB GPU memory is required.

 # Installation
 ### Install Docker
 Please refer to the official installation guideline [Install Docker on Linux](https://docs.docker.com/desktop/install/linux-install/).
-You can follow the below commands to install docker on the popular Ubuntu Linux system.
+You can follow the below commands to install the Docker on the popular Ubuntu Linux system.
 If you have previously installed Docker on your computer, please skip this step.
 ```
 sudo apt update
 sudo apt install ca-certificates curl gnupg lsb-release